EddyVerbruggen/nativescript-feedback/README.md

 ## API

 ### requiring / importing the plugin
-All examples below assume you're using TypeScript, but here's how to require the plugin with plain old JS as well:

 #### JavaScript
 ```js
 var FeedbackPlugin = require("nativescript-feedback");
 var feedback = new FeedbackPlugin.Feedback();
 ```

 #### TypeScript